kennethdavidbuck/ember-cli-storagekit/README.md

 'storagekit:mykey'
 ```

 If you do not specify a namespace, then your keys will be stored in the same form that they are received.
+If you
+specify a key directly in one of the adapters it will supercede the namespace in the env config.

 ## Generating the Docs
 This addon has yuidoc annotations, and uses [ember-cli-yuidoc](https://github.com/nicoulaj/idea-markdown) in order to generate and serve them.